sagesteppe/Spatial_Data_Science_R/README.md

 > sessionInfo()

-Now you should only have 'attached base packages:' and NOT also 'other attached packages' If you have already intalledthese packages and errors have occurred please runthe following: remove.packages('terra') remove.packages('raster')
+Now you should only have 'attached base packages:' and NOT also 'other attached packages' If you have already intalled these packages and errors have occurred please runthe following: remove.packages('terra') remove.packages('raster')